Special and Critical Installation Information

-If you do the drive it will be a trip to remember - getting here is half the fun!
-Traveling the Alaska/Canadian (ALCAN) Highway, will be a journey lined with fantastic scenery.
-If you come in the winter, beware of changing weather.
 IT IS NOT RECOMMENDED TO DRIVE TO ALASKA DURING OCTOBER-MARCH due to severe weather conditions and even more limited access to food, emergency assistance, and gasoline outside the summer travel months.
-An atlas and current road maps with states, provinces and territories (The MILEPOST magazine is useful and available in several forms online) you are traveling through will make your trip to your new home in Anchorage a smooth one.
-Ensure that your orders state that you are authorized to travel the ALCAN.
+An atlas and current road map with states, provinces and territories you are traveling through will make your trip to Anchorage a smooth one.
+Ensure that your orders state that you are authorized to travel through Canada.
 If you deviate from your travel plans your orders might have to be amended.
 You may not receive all your travel pay reimbursements as well.
-Any family members traveling with you need to have a valid passport going through Canada.
+Any family members aged 16 and older who are traveling with you will need to have a valid passport to enter Canada.

-BE AWARE: towns are sparse through this drive especially in northern Canada and Alaska, so it is recommended anytime you see a gas station you'll want to fill up and have an additional gas tank filled up in case you run low.
-Also, cell phone service, food and emergency services will be limited through these areas.
+BE AWARE: towns are sparse through this drive especially in northern Canada and Alaska, so it is recommended anytime you see a gas station stop to fill your tank and have an additional full gas container in case you run low.
+Also, cell phone service as well as food and emergency services will be limited through these areas.
 Plan accordingly-bring extra food and water with you as well as emergency kits for changing tires, etc. Many miles on this drive will be on dirt/gravel road, be prepared.
-Traveling through Canada

 NOTE: Alcohol and cannabis related driving offenses (DWI & DUI) are criminal offenses in Canada.
-US citizens with these offenses musk seek approval for rehabilitation from Canadian authorities before traveling to Canada, which requires several weeks or months process, please check Canada's CBSA website for details.
+US citizens with these offenses may be denied entry into Canada.
+Please visit the CBSA Inadmissibility Website for details.

 There is limited transportation available on JBER.